leonardollsl/TributePage/README.md

 # TributePage
-Project using only HTML5 and CSS3.
+Basic project using only HTML5 and CSS3.